-Some people and organisations can share information about a child or family to help them work together for the safety and wellbeing of a child.
+Some people and organisations can share information about a child or family if it relates to the child's safety and wellbeing.

-These people and organisations are called 'authorised information sharers'.
-They can share certain details under the Care and Protection of Children Act 2007.
-Read the law.
+An AIS can share certain details under part 5.1A of the Care and Protection of Children Act 2007.

 - registered foster carers

 - public sector staff including CEOs or contractors engaged by a government agency who:

 - are acting under an NT law in relation to a child and